loverde-co/resume/README.md

 I've solid knowledge in webservices integrations (RESTful) and also to build them.

-Knowledge in common software development patterns: MVVM, MVC.
+Knowledge in common software development patterns: MVVM, MVC, SOLID.

 Knowledge in CocoaPods